superfliege/azure-docs.de-de/articles/media-services/previous/media-services-rest-upload-files.md

 ---
-title: Hochladen von Dateien in ein Azure Media Services-Konto mithilfe von REST | Microsoft-Dokumentation
+title: Upload files into an Azure Media Services account using REST  | Microsoft Docs
-description: Erfahren Sie, wie Sie Medieninhalte in Media Services nutzen können, indem Sie Medienobjekte erstellen und hochladen.
+description: Learn how to get media content into Media Services by creating and uploading assets.
 services: media-services
 documentationcenter: ''
 author: Juliako